camunda/camunda-docs/versioned_docs/version-8.4/self-managed/platform-deployment/helm-kubernetes/guides/connect-to-an-oidc-provider.md

 :::

 :::warning
-Internally the Camunda components use Identity to handle authentication with your OIDC provider, however, the Identity UI is not available for this version.
+Internally the Camunda components use Identity to handle authentication with your OIDC provider.
+However, the Identity UI is not available for this version.
 :::